Sejny: Etymology

-According to a legend, the town of Sejny was started by three of the old knights of King of Poland Władysław II Jagiełło, who after the Battle of Grunwald granted them a land parcel in what is now Sejny.
+According to a legend, the town of Sejny was started by three of the old knights of the King of Poland and Grand Duke of Lithuania Władysław II Jagiełło, who after the Battle of Grunwald granted them a land parcel in what is now Sejny.
 The three were very old and named the settlement Seni, which is a Lithuanian word for Old Men.
 The name was purportedly given to the city of Sejny.
 However, no archaeological findings or documents support this legend.

 The name is Yotvingian in origin.
-The linguist Jerzy Nalepa has proposed that the nearby river name Sejna (now Marycha) and the city name are Yotvingian.
+The linguist Jerzy Nalepa has proposed that the nearby river named Sejna (now Marycha) and the city name are Yotvingian.
 This conclusion is based on two features: